 The good news?
 For the longest time, we thought the parasympathetic nervous system acted entirely on it’s own but now we’re learning it can be controlled to an extent through training in breathe control, meditation, exercise, or taking a cold shower just to a name a few methods.
 There are even some herbs that calm the nervous system down, such as Jt Johns Wort and Passion Flower.
 Here’s the key – even though it may become more difficult to control your heart rate during a geomagnetic storm, it doesn’t mean it isn’t possible – this is just where any training and knowledge in medicine comes in most handy.

 Remember that in the case of light to moderate geomagnetic storms there is a more benign stimulation of the brain that may be advantageous to mentally engaging activity.
-In other words, there are also more neutral effects on the brain that don’t necessarily indicate pathology, but suggest an accurate inter-generational adaptation to increased probability of natural disaster occurring during a geomagnetic storm.
+In other words, there are also more neutral effects on the brain that don’t necessarily indicate pathology, but suggest an accurate inter-generational adaptation to increased probability of natural disaster during a geomagnetic storm.
 This includes slowing down the overactive left hemisphere and increasing inter-hemispheric communication, especially between the left and right temporal lobe.
 It also includes a general increase in frontal and central lobe activity renown for it’s importance in judgement, process management, deduction, classification, navigation and strategy.

-Note how all of those cerebral characteristics appear to complement the demands of a high pressure militant environment, while the more social and artistic parts of the brain such as the temporal and visual cortex are not as active.
+Note how all of those cerebral characteristics appear to complement the demands of a high pressure demanding environment, while the more social and artistic parts of the brain such as the temporal and visual cortex are not as active.
 This connection is further supported by an increase in Thoracic breathing (with the chest), which is a more fight/flight ready stance that forces the shoulders back and open, prepared for a change to the environment.

-In the case of a powerful magnetic storm however there is an “overwhelming” effect where the electrical circuit begins to breakdown, resulting in a greater chance of epilepsy, heart attack, crime, psychiatric admissions, and dysfunction of the central integrative apparatus within the brain, leading to an enhancement in “negative emotional background”.
+In the case of a powerful magnetic storm however there is an “overwhelming” effect where the bio-electrical circuit begins to breakdown, resulting in a greater chance of epilepsy, heart attack, crime, psychiatric admissions, and dysfunction of the central integrative apparatus within the brain, leading to an enhancement in “negative emotional background”.
 Again this probably has a lot to do with the decrease in Heart Rate Variability which is deeply related to emotional self-regulation.
 “Inhibition” appears to be the key word here.
 It becomes more difficult to “inhibit” your emotional response during a powerful geomagnetic storm, at least without repercussions (higher HR, heart attack in those prone, likely due to hypertension etc).